 What event organizers can do: follow Digital.gov’s example by providing specific details in the confirmation message on when attendees will receive the details.

-Knowing that information means attendees aren’t left wondering when they’ll receive the details.
+Knowing that info means attendees aren’t left wondering when they’ll receive event details.

 And event organizers won’t receive dozens of messages from attendees asking for the information.